argex18/RSA/README.md

 Update 11/10/2019:
-WARNING: With the longest available key (2048 bit), the maximum number of convertable bytes it's 245 for the RSA alghoritm.
+WARNING: With the longest available key (2048 bit), the maximum number of convertable bytes it's 245 for the RSA algorithm.
-	 This because the RSA alghoritm is always used to securely transfer a symmetric alghoritm key with which then we will be able to encrypt an "endless" data storage.
+	 This because the RSA algorithm is always used to securely transfer a symmetric algorithm key with which then we will be able to encrypt an "endless" data storage.
 	 If you attempt to encrypt over this limit, the procedure will end unsuccessfully.

 	- Created the executable .class file compiled by javac 13
+	- Added a delay of 1 second during the encryption and decryption procedures in order to eventually avoid buffer overflows

 -------------------------------------ITALIAN VERSION---------------------------------------